dougdaly/Generative-AI/README.md

 This repository contains a collection of demos showcasing **Generative AI techniques**.
 The notebooks are built with the latest Python libraries, support multiple GPU providers, and include references and explanations where relevant.

-👉 The goal: demonstrate practical implementations of GenAI concepts — from **image generation** to **multi-modal AI** — in a way that is both educational and extensible.
+👉 The goal: demonstrate practical implementations of GenAI concepts — such as **image generation**, **RAG methodologies**, **agent orchestration with LangGraph, A2A and MCP**, and **multi-modal AI** — in a way that is both educational and extensible.

 ---

 ## 📂 Contents & Topics
+### 🔹 Tool & Agent sharing across team**s (A2A, MCP, FastAPI)
+- **a2a_olympics.ipynb** → leverages A2A protocol to select optimal agents for selected tasks.
+Compares results against contract with a general-purpose agent.
+- **archival_restore.ipynb** → applies model context protocol (MCP) to develop an image enhancement approach optimal for OCR exploitation on a 130 year-old diary.
 ### 🔹 Multi-Agent Workflows (LangGraph / LangChain)
 - **mtg-card-generator.ipynb** → shows the benefits of using multiple agents for a complex task: building new creature cards for a popular trading card game (Magic: The Gathering)
 - **langGraph-multi-agent-workflow.ipynb** → combines a search agent + image generation agent (OpenAI) to generate a grid of famous athletes by country.